Marshallese Interpreters and Translators: A Quick Guide

 Why are the Marshallese migrating?

 For decades, the Marshallese have migrated in search of better opportunities, especially for work and education.
 Under the Compact of Free Association (COFA), Marshallese citizens can live and work in the United States without a visa.
-Marshallese communities in the U.S. have grown rapidly in the last years, and families continue to build strong networks in places such as Hawaiʻi, Arkansas, and Washington State.
+Marshallese communities in the U.S. have grown rapidly in recent years, and families continue to build strong networks in places such as Hawaiʻi, Arkansas, and Washington State.

 Climate change increasingly affects daily life throughout the Marshall Islands.
 Rising sea levels, coastal flooding, saltwater intrusion into freshwater, and prolonged droughts have made farming more difficult.
 While many families currently migrate primarily for educational opportunities, healthcare access, and employment, these mounting climate pressures could accelerate migration in the coming years.

 Disruptive events, such as U.S. nuclear testing, have profoundly influenced Marshallese migration patterns.
 Between 1946 and 1958, the United States conducted 67 nuclear tests on the islands.
 These tests forced entire communities to leave their homes.
-Radiation from those tests caused long-term health problems whose effects continue to be felt today, including cancer and birth defects, and contaminated land and water.
+Radiation from those tests caused long-term health problems whose effects continue to be felt today, including cancer and birth defects, as well as contaminated land and water.
 Families displaced during this period left for safer places to live and better access to medical care.

 The Roles And Importance Of Marshallese Interpreters